Luzifer/twitch-bot/wiki/Home.md

     # Issue a timeout on the user who wrote the chat-line
     - timeout: 1s # Duration value: 1s / 1m / 1h

+    # Send a whisper (ATTENTION: You need to have a known / verified bot for this!)
+    # Without being known / verified your whisper will just silently get dropped by Twitch
+    - whisper_to: '{{ .username }}' # String, username to send to, applies templating
+      whisper_message: 'Ohai!'      # String, message to send, applies templating

     # Add a cooldown to the command (not to trigger counters twice, ...)
     cooldown: 1s # Duration value: 1s / 1m / 1h